Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 the potential for errors requires a very heavy investment in testing.
 This would be even more complex if we had to do testing on stored procedures.

-## Proposed Proof of Concept for Option A
+## Proposed Proof of Concept for Option B

-Option A is our preferred alternative.
-However, before implementing in Tanager we need to test the usage of random GUIDs and partitions via simulation.
+Option B is our preferred alternative.
+However, before implementing in Tanager we need to test the usage of partitions with partition-aligned GUID indexes via simulation.

 A plan to test it via script:

-- Create `Documents` and `References` with reference IDs as GUIDs for the primary key
+- Create the DB schema, including query tables for 2 resources with 4 or 5 query fields.
 - Insert a million rows into each table to start.
 (We'd really like to get more like 100 million in order to get the right order of magnitude for large districts, but a test like that takes a long time.)
 Use randomly generated GUIDs.
   - Monitor index fragmentation with the tools from [this presentation](https://www.youtube.com/watch?v=nc4CMo7VSPo), and do index maintenance as necessary
-- Compare insert performance.
+- Review insert performance.
-- Compare query performance with a couple of likely scenarios.
+- Review query performance with a couple of likely scenarios.
-- Compare storage requirements.
+- Review storage requirements.
-- Repeat with bigints as primary keys with sequential ordering as a baseline comparison
+- Review index maintenance requirements.